pxc/gitbook/text/26_Advanced_Branching_And_Merging/1_Advanced_Merging_Multiway_Merge_Subtree.markdown

 burden from the users of your repository.
 It works with older (before Git v1.5.2) clients and you have the code right after clone.

-However if you use submodules then you can choose not to transfer the submodule objects.
+However, if you use submodules then you can choose not to transfer the submodule objects.
 This may be a problem with the subtree merge.

 Also, in case you make changes to the other project, it is easier to